Authentic Moutabal – Smoky Eggplant Dip

 Read the recipe card for full ingredient amounts, instructions, and notes.

-First, prepare the eggplant by cooking it over a medium open flame until its soft and you can pierce it easily with a skewer or knife.
+First, prepare the eggplant by cooking it over a medium open flame until it is soft and you can pierce it easily with a skewer or knife.
 This usually takes around 4-5 minutes for each side and is the best way to obtain that delicious smoky flavor.
 (For a roasted eggplant dip option, check the recipe notes.)

 charring eggplant aubergine